Generalized parton distributions of sea quarks in the proton from nonlocal chiral effective theory

-In addition to the phenomenological models, more systematic approaches using heavy baryon and relativistic chiral effective field theory (EFT) have been widely used to study hadron structure at small momentum transfer \cite{Fuchs:2003ir, Kubis:2000zd}.
 Historically, most formulations of EFT have been based on dimensional or infrared regularization.
 Recently, a {\it nonlocal} chiral effective Lagrangian was proposed~\cite{Wang:2010rib, He:2017viu, He:2018eyz}, which makes it possible to extend the range of momentum transfers over which hadron properties can be described.
 The method is a relativistic extension of finite range regularization, which has been applied extensively to extrapolate lattice QCD calculations of quantities such as the vector meson mass, magnetic moments, magnetic and strange form factors, charge radii, and moments of PDFs and GPDs~\cite{Young:2002ib, Leinweber:2003dg, Wang:2007iw, Allton:2005fb, Wang:1900ta, Wang:2012hj, Hall:2013dva, Shanahan:2012wh, Shanahan:2014uka} from unphysically large quark masses to the physical region.
 The nonlocal interaction generates both the regulator which makes the loop integral convergent and the momentum dependence of the form factors at tree level.
 The electromagnetic and strange form factors of the nucleon obtained in this approach have been found to be in excellent agreement with experiment up to values of the four-momentum transfer squared of $\approx 1$~GeV$^2$ \cite{He:2017viu, He:2018eyz}.
 Recently, the method has also been applied to calculate the $\bar{d}-\bar{u}$ flavor asymmetry in the proton~\cite{Salamu:2014pka}, the strange--antistrange PDF asymmetry $s-\bar{s}$~\cite{Wang:2016eoq, Wang:2016ndh, Salamu:2018cny, Salamu:2019dok}, and the sea quark Sivers function~\cite{He:2019fzn} in the proton.